paul-hammant/tbd/content/monorepos/index.md

 backwards incompatibility in a small percentage of their uses of it.
 The change-set was very large, and presumably the both the IDE and the javac compiled buckled to some degree.

-Because you're doing lock-step upgrades, you only secondarily note the version of the third party dependencies, as you check them in to source control without version numbers in the file name.
+Because you are doing lock-step upgrades, you only secondarily note the version of the third party dependencies, as you check them in to source control without version numbers in the file name.
 I.e. JUnit goes in as `third_party/java_testing/junit.jar`.